GSto/digital-garden/notes/engineering management reading.md

 * Steve Magness, *Do Hard Things: Why We Get Resilience Wrong and the Surprising Science of Real Toughness*
 * Atul Gawande, *The Checklist Manifesto: How to Get Things Right*
 * Clayton M. Christensen, Karen Dillion, *Competing Against Luck: The Story of Innovation and Customer Choice*
+* Seth Godin, *The Dip: A Little Book That Teaches You When to Quit (and When to Stick)*

-## Want to Read
+## Antilibrary (Want to Read)
+* Stephen Bungay, *The Art of Action: How Leaders Close the Gaps between Plans, Actions and Results*
+* Scott Berkun, Bryan Zug *Why Design is Hard*
 * Marty Cagan: Inspired, How to Create Tech Products that People Love
 * Eric Nehrlich, *You Have A Choice: Beyond Hard Work To Meaningful Impact*
 * Gary A. Klein, *Sources of Power: How People Make Decisions*
-* Stephen Bungay, *The Art of Action: How Leaders Close the Gaps between Plans, Actions and Results*
-* Scott Berkun, Bryan Zug *Why Design is Hard*
 * Abby Covert, *Stuck?
 Diagrams Help*
 * Avinash K. Dixit, Barry J. Nalebuff, Thinking Strategically: The Competitive Edge in Business, Politics, and Everyday Life
 * Peter Drucker, *The Essential Drucker: The Best of Sixty Years of Peter Drucker's Essential Writings on Management*